AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/prd.md

 # Background

-An Ethereum address can either choose to send legacy transactions **or** blob transactions at the same time to prevent some DDoS attacks. ([Ref](https://github.com/ethereum/go-ethereum/issues/28925#issuecomment-1925601084))
+An Ethereum address can send either legacy transactions or blob transactions, but not both concurrently, to prevent some DDoS attacks ([Ref](https://github.com/ethereum/go-ethereum/issues/28925#issuecomment-1925601084))

 Further, because all transactions must respect the expected nonce value from the account, if a blob transaction is sent, but is not included within a desired timeframe, it must be cancelled or replaced; this operation is expensive, requiring [a 100% price increase from the initial (blob)gas prices](https://github.com/ethereum/go-ethereum/blob/6143c350ae1ecf3330678be02b4c2745bb6b8134/core/txpool/blobpool/config.go#L34).

-Separately, sequencers in Aztec are able perform multiple actions during their slot, including:
+Separately, sequencers in Aztec are able to perform multiple actions during their slot, including:

 - [propose](https://github.com/AztecProtocol/aztec-packages/blob/27f1eca25c4c5849d32541b5ad1d3068d5d1911a/l1-contracts/src/core/libraries/rollup/ProposeLib.sol#L71) a block to the L1 (a blob transaction)
 - [signal/vote](https://github.com/AztecProtocol/aztec-packages/blob/27f1eca25c4c5849d32541b5ad1d3068d5d1911a/l1-contracts/src/governance/proposer/EmpireBase.sol#L55) at the governance proposer (non-blob)